jonnonz1/nz-statute-book/acts/public/2012/search-and-surveillance-act-2012.md

   (c) a tracking device.

 ### 171 Annual reporting of search and surveillance powers by agencies other than Police
-(1) The chief executive of a law enforcement agency (other than the Police) that employs or engages persons who may exercise an entry power, a search power, or a surveillance power conferred by this Act or by an enactment specified in column 2 of the Schedule must include in every annual report prepared by the chief executive for the purposes of section 43 of the Public Finance Act 1989, or any other applicable enactment requiring an annual report to Parliament,—
+(1) The chief executive of a law enforcement agency (other than the Police) that employs or engages persons who may exercise an entry power, a search power, or a surveillance power conferred by this Act or by an enactment specified in column 2 of Schedule 2 must include in every annual report prepared by the chief executive for the purposes of section 43 of the Public Finance Act 1989, or any other applicable enactment requiring an annual report to Parliament,—
   (a) the number of occasions on which entry or search powers were exercised without a warrant in the period covered by the report:
   (b) the number of occasions on which warrantless surveillance powers were exercised in the period covered by the report that involved the use of a surveillance device:
   (c) in respect of each kind of surveillance device used without a warrant in the period covered by the report, the numbers of that kind of device used—